esphome/esphome-docs/components/media_player/index.rst

 ``media_player.is_playing`` Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This :ref:`Condition <config-condition>` checks if the media player is playing media.
+This condition checks if the media player is playing media.

 .. code-block:: yaml